vinaykumarhs2020/CarND-Traffic-Sign-Classifier-Project/submission/project_report.md

 ### Preprocessing

 Several methods are used to preprocess the images.
 Initially, images are normalized using `StandardScaler` module from `sklearn`.
 This is trained with X_train and fit to all other data.
+Data normalization makes the problem well conditioned by making features centered around mean and have unit variance.
+This process helped improve accuracy on training as well as validation data.

 Additionally, as a way of data augmentation, I also applied following methods on the train images: